I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 One approach to the problem is called product stewardship.
 This is a program in which manufacturers and retailers assume responsibility for the environmentally friendly disposal of goods that have ended their life cycle.

-It was started in the United States and has gone global and covers many products such as paint, carpets, batteries, and electronics.
+It was started in the United States, has gone global, and covers many products such as paint, carpets, batteries, and electronics.
 An article in The British Medical Journal says that “what is needed now is for tobacco control and environmental activists to work together to hold the global cigarette industry accountable for the toxic mess they’ve caused.”